stochasticHydroTools/libMobility/README.md

   * **initialize(parameters)**: Initializes the module according to the parameters (see below).
   * **setParameters[SolverName]([extra parameters])**: Some modules might need special parameters, in these instances this function must also be called.
   * **setPositions(positions)**: Sets the positions to compute the mobility of.
+  // Donev: What exactly is result?
+Both linear and angular velocities appended together?
+You say above
+  // [X,A] = ... but I don't see X and A in this C++ interface -- why?
+  // In which order are these appended when there is both forces and torques
+  // This doesn't look right to me.
+There are cases where you may want to apply torques
+  // but not care about the angular velocities, especially stochastic ones
+  // An example of this is the rollers -- since they are spheres we don't keep track of their orientations
+  // but we need the torque on them since this generates translational velocities
+  // This can save some time (say it requires extra FFTs or spreading/interpolating with derivatives)
+  // Seems to me result should be split into velocities and angVelocities?
+  // Perhaps you are assuming this interface only works with linear velocities
+  // This can be a reasonable choice, but then we should remove torques entirely
+  // Mathematically, it makes most sense to put linear and angular into the same vector
+  // For example, that way lanczos can generate both linear and angular stochastic velocities
   * **Mdot(forces = null, torques = null, result)**: Computes the deterministic hydrodynamic displacements, i.e applies the mobility operator.
 If either the monopolar (force) or dipolar (torque) contributions are not desired, the relevant argument can be ommited.
+  // Donev: The change of name from velocities to displacements seems inappropriate.
+  // In its implementation, you just call velocities, and this does not accept a dt
+  // I suggest renaming to stochasticVelocities or sqrtMdotW
+  // It is definitely not displacements if we include rotation since computing that requires a finite time step size and rotations by omega*dt using quaternion formulas
   * **stochasticDisplacements(result, prefactor = 1)**: Computes the stochastic displacements and multiplies them by the provided prefactor.
+  // Donev: Same question as above.
+Is result just random linear velocities, or linear and angular?
+  // Rename to just Velocities
   * **hydrodynamicDisplacements(forces = null, torques = null, result, prefactor = 1)**: Equivalent to calling Mdot followed by stochastichDisplacements (some algorithms might benefit from doing these operations together, e.g., solvers based on fluctuating hydrodynamics).
   * **clean()**: Cleans any memory allocated by the module.
 The initialization function must be called again in order to use the module again.
 The many examples in this repository offer more insight about the interface and how to use them.
 See cpp/example.cpp or python/example.py.
 See solvers/NBody for an example of a module implementation.
 Even though the algorithm behind it is quite convoluted, the files in this directory are short and simple, since they are only a thin wrapper to the actual algorithm, located under BatchedNBodyRPY there.
 An equal sign denotes defaults.

 ### Data format
-Positions, forces, torques and the results provided by the functions are packed in a 3*numberParticles contiguos array containing [x_1, y_1, z_1, x_2,...z_N] .
+Positions, forces, torques and the results provided by the functions are packed in a 3*numberParticles contiguos array containing [x_1, y_1, z_1, x_2,...z_N] . // Donev: This is unclear for "result" since there can be 6 components